United States government group chat leaks: Signal messaging app

-Signal, a mobile messaging app, gained popularity among the general public, particularly after the 2024 Chinese telecommunications breach, thanks to features such as end-to-end encryption for all messages and voice calls by default, minimal data collection, and optional auto-deletion of messages.
+Signal, a mobile messaging app, gained popularity among the general public, particularly after the 2024 Chinese telecommunications breach; the app offers features such as end-to-end encryption for all messages and voice calls by default, minimal data collection, and optional auto-deletion of messages.
 The US government discourages the use of Signal for official business because of records-retention laws and the app's security features possibly not working if the user's device is compromised.

 On March 18, 2025, the Pentagon sent a department-wide memo warning, "Please note: third party messaging apps (e.g. Signal) are permitted by policy for unclassified accountability/recall exercises but are NOT approved to process or store nonpublic unclassified information"—a category whose release would be far less potentially damaging than that about ongoing military operations.
 A former NSA hacker said that linking Signal to a desktop app is one of its biggest risks, as Ratcliffe suggested he had done.